Chapter 26: Employee Education Assistance Program

 26.1 Employee Education Assistance Program (EEAP) Eligibility Requirements

-26.1.1 The EEAP permits eligible employees to enroll in courses or a degree program at the University and receive partial reimbursement of resident tuition and fees, subject to the requirements of this policy.
+26.1.1 The EEAP permits eligible employees to enroll in courses or a degree program at the University and receive partial reimbursement of employee paid resident tuition and fees, subject to the requirements of this policy.

 26.1.3 Courses must be related to the duties or prospective duties of employees or satisfy the requirements of a degree plan.